-New to Mac?
-How to work with tabs in Finder
+How to open and use tabs in Finder on Mac

-We’ve walked you through the basics of using Finder.
-For those new to Mac, it’s a key tool to become familiar with on macOS.
-One important aspect of using Finder is the tabs feature.
+We’ve walked you through the basics of using Finder, as for those new to Mac, it’s a key tool to become familiar with on macOS.
+Another important aspect of using Finder is the tabs feature.

-Just like working in Safari or another browser, you can use tabs for opening multiple sites rather than a new window for each, and Finder works the same way.
+Just like working in Safari or another browser, you can use Finder tabs for opening multiple folders rather than a new window for each.
 By opening your different Finder folders in tabs instead of separate windows, you can make working between them easier.
 Plus, you can conserve some screen space.

 But maybe that’s not what you want.
 Perhaps you want that folder open along with another.

-If you try this method of opening another tab, but it opens in a new window instead, it’s a simple setting change.
+Note: If you try this method of opening another tab, but it opens in a new window instead, it’s a simple setting change:

-1) Open Finder > Preferences from the menu bar.
+1. Open Finder and click Finder > Settings from the menu bar.

 Finder Open Folders In Tabs